Skip to main content

 (WA = Wheelchair Accessible)

-Image courtesy of Canary Wharf
+Image courtesy of Merchant Square Paddington

 Watch Wimbledon on screens across the city

 Wimbledon is one of the most quintessentially British events you can attend in the city and is certainly one of the top things to do in London in July.
 You can buy tickets on the day (but be prepared to queue from the early hours, but that’s part of the fun), or do as the locals do and find one of the many outdoor screens across the city broadcasting the matches.
 Just pull up a deck chair, grab a glass of Pimms and some strawberries and watch as world-class players battle it out in live time.
 Some of the most well-loved screens are at Canary Wharf, Merchant Square in Paddington and King’s Cross.
-You’ll also find then dotted across other venues in the city.
+You’ll also find them dotted across other venues in the city.

-Wimbledon Championship | Wimbledon | 1st – 14th July 2024
+Wimbledon Championship | Wimbledon | 30th June – 13th July 2025

-Image courtesy of RHS Hampton Court Palace Garden Festival
+Image courtesy of RHS Hampton Court Palace Garden Festival via Facebook

 Visit the RHS Hampton Court Palace Garden Festival